aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/cluster-creator.md

 error: You must be logged in to the server (Unauthorized)
 ```

 Not authorized, right?
-Now you have removed the cluster-admin access to the cluster!
-If this happened in a cluster set with the CONFIG_MAP only authentication mode, and there are none other cluster-admins set to the cluster, you would have completely lost that access to the cluster, because you can't even list or read the aws-auth configMap.
+Now you have removed the cluster-admin access to the cluster, and you have no access at all!
+If this happened in a cluster set with the `CONFIG_MAP` only authentication mode, and there are none other cluster-admins set to the cluster, you would have completely lost that access to the cluster, because you can't even list or read the `aws-auth` configMap to add your identity again.

 Now with the Cluster Access Management API, it's possible to regain that access with simple `awscli` commands.
 First get the Arn of your IAM Role.